hewison-chris/agora-cl-docs/website/docs/install/install-with-script.md

 ## Frequently asked questions

 <!-- **I'm new to Ethereum, and I'm a visual learner.
 Can you show me how these things work?** <br />
-The Beginner's Introduction to Prysm uses diagrams to help you visualize Ethereum's architecture, and Prysm's too.
+The Beginner's Introduction to Agora-cl uses diagrams to help you visualize Ethereum's architecture, and Agora-cl's too.
 (TODO) -->

 **Why do you recommend putting everything on a single machine?** <br />
 Keeping all of your client software on a single machine keeps things simple, which aligns with our [security best practices](../security-best-practices.md).

-**Can I use Prysm on a Mac M1 ARM chip?** <br />
+**Can I use Agora-cl on a Mac M1 ARM chip?** <br />
-Mac M1 ARM chips currently require users to run Prysm through <a href='https://support.apple.com/en-us/HT211861'>Rosetta</a>.
+Mac M1 ARM chips currently require users to run Agora-cl through <a href='https://support.apple.com/en-us/HT211861'>Rosetta</a>.
 See our <a href='https://github.com/prysmaticlabs/prysm/issues/9385'>open bug</a> for details.

 **Do I need to configure JWT if I'm using IPC instead of HTTP?** <br />
 No.